siogeile/shopping-list/README.md

 ## Journal

 * Realised some of my early commit messages were too long, took note to keep commit message length in mind going forward

+* List will not update unless I exit the app and re-enter - attempting to fix this issue (fixed it by calling "shopping_list = shopping_list_items()" into the print_shopping_list())

+## Future Features

+* Validate to ensure there is no empty space at the start of an entry